-The Piedmont Patch Project: Collaborating to Restore Native Flora and Fauna, One Patch of Piedmont at a Time
+The Piedmont Patch Collaborative: Collaborating to Restore Native Flora and Fauna, One Patch of Piedmont at a Time

 1) collaborate with those beyond the church — civic organizations, the scientific communities of two local universities, an historic African American community, newly relocated suburbanites, site residents who might otherwise be homeless (The Pee Wee Homes residents)